 All items should be turned in at the Campus Safety Office.
-Items of greater value, such as personal electronics, jewelry, books, glasses, backpacks, etc., are kept in the Campus Safety Office.
+Items of greater value, such as personal electronics, jewelry, books, glasses, backpacks, etc., are kept in the Campus Safety Office and are regularly cross-referenced against lost item reports so as to return items to their rightful owner.
 Lost clothing or items of lesser value may be placed in the lost & found box found in the Crawford Social Room.
 All unclaimed lost and found items become the property of the College two weeks after the end of each semester and will be disposed of, sold, or donated.
+Any proceeds are donated to the Student Government Association or a campus ministry.